GabrielMoreau/uvmat-doc/help/README.md

 It can be read directly by all standard programs of image visualisation and processing.
 Compressing a raw binary image to its png form typically saves disk storage by a factor of 3.

-_UVMAT_ can also read data in the binary format NetCDF, as described in [#a7Netcdffilesandget_field section 7].
+_UVMAT_ can also read data in the binary format NetCDF, as described in [section 7](#7-netcdf-files-and-the-gui-get-field).
 Velocity fields obtained by PIV and results of data processing are stored in this format.
 For 3D PIV, 'volume' images are also stored in this format.